Sustainable energy

 Sustainable energy examples: concentrated solar power with molten salt heat storage in Spain; wind energy in South Africa; electrified public transport in Singapore; and clean cooking in Ethiopia.

 Energy is sustainable if it "meets the needs of the present without compromising the ability of future generations to meet their own needs."
 Definitions of sustainable energy usually look at its effects on the environment, the economy, and society.
 These impacts range from greenhouse gas emissions and air pollution to energy poverty and toxic waste.
 Renewable energy sources such as wind, hydro, solar, and geothermal energy can cause environmental damage but are generally far more sustainable than fossil fuel sources.

 The role of non-renewable energy sources in sustainable energy is controversial.
 Nuclear power does not produce carbon pollution or air pollution, but has drawbacks that include radioactive waste, the risk of nuclear proliferation, and the risk of accidents.
 Switching from coal to natural gas has environmental benefits, including a lower climate impact, but may lead to a delay in switching to more sustainable options.
-Carbon capture and storage can be built into power plants to remove their carbon dioxide emissions, but this technology is expensive and has rarely been implemented.
+Carbon capture and storage could be built into power plants to reduce their carbon dioxide emissions, but this technology is expensive and has rarely been implemented.

 Fossil fuels provide 85% of the world's energy consumption, and the energy system is responsible for 76% of global greenhouse gas emissions.
 Around 790 million people in developing countries lack access to electricity, and 2.6 billion rely on polluting fuels such as wood or charcoal to cook.
 Cooking with biomass plus fossil fuel pollution causes an estimated 7 million deaths each year.
 Limiting global warming to 2 C-change will require transforming energy production, distribution, storage, and consumption.
 Universal access to clean electricity can have major benefits to the climate, human health, and the economies of developing countries.